Promo code SPRING2022 will be automatically applied at checkout!

 • Practice relaxation techniques like deep breathing or progressive muscle relaxation

 When it comes to stress, your diet is important.
-Food provides fuel for your body, and the nutrients it needs to function.
+Food provides your body with fuel and the nutrients it needs to function.
 Nutrient imbalances are themselves a type of stress on the body.
 Research shows that stress can also deplete your body’s nutrients further.

 A diet rich in whole, nutrient-dense foods can help bring the balance of nutrients you need.
 Nutrient-rich foods are naturally packed with vitamins, minerals, essential fatty acids, and other nutrients and are minimally processed, without added sugars.